joanpablo/reactive_forms/README.md

 In our [Wiki](https://github.com/joanpablo/reactive_forms/wiki/Custom-Reactive-Widgets) you can find a tutorial of how to create your custom Reactive Widget.

+You can also check [Star Rating with Flutter Reactive Forms](https://dev.to/joanpablo/star-rating-with-flutter-reactive-forms-2d52) post as another example of a custom reactive widget.

 ## What is not **Reactive Forms**

 - **Reactive Forms** is not a fancy widgets package.
 It is not a library that brings some new Widgets with new shapes, colors or animations.
 It lets you to decide the shapes, colors, and animations you want for your widgets, but frees you from the responsibility of gathering and validating the data.
 And keeps the data in sync between your model and your widgets.